evaou/typescript-express/README.md

     - property/method/accessor on the object
     - property descriptor

-  - factory: return a function
+  - factory: take arguments by returning a function